Nats 1B Zimmerman plans to be back with champs – or retired

 “We’ve been meeting for about 10 years, so there’s no need to have a personal meeting,” Rizzo said.
 “They know where our heart lies and we know where their heart lies.”

 Notes: The Nationals agreed to one-year deals with INF Wilmer Difo for $1 million and RHP Hunter Strickland for $1.6 million, avoiding arbitration.
-Strickland can also earn up to $600,000 in performance bonuses.
-They also tendered contracts to SS Trea Turner, RHP Joe Ross, OF Michael A. Taylor and LHP Roenis Elías.
+Strickland can also earn up to $600,000 in performance bonuses: $75,000 each for 25 games and each additional five through 50, $50,000 for 20 games finished and $100,000 for 30 games finished. … Washington also tendered contracts to SS Trea Turner, RHP Joe Ross, OF Michael A. Taylor and LHP Roenis Elías.
 But RHP Javy Guerra was non-tendered. … RHP Koda Glover announced on Twitter that he is retiring at age 26 after a series of injuries, including a forearm problem that sidelined him for all of 2019.
 Glover went 3-4 with nine saves in 13 chances and a 4.55 ERA across 55 1/3 innings.

 —